What Does American Red Cross Phlebotomy Training Involve?

 These refer to the type of needles and equipment that are used to draw blood.
 You’ll practice these draws from a training arm under the supervision of a phlebotomist or your teacher.

-Being comfortable with different types of venipuncture is important.
+Being comfortable with different types of venipuncture is essential.
 Not every patient you’ll work with throughout your career will have a ‘good’ vein on their arm.
 For example, it may be harder to draw blood from an obese person.

 So, knowing different places to draw from and various techniques can be helpful.
 You’ll cover those through your Red Cross training.